This post contains affiliate links. Please see our disclosure policy.

 - Egg – just one large egg for this recipe.
 Mine was around 60g.

-- Sourdough Discard - like most sourdough discard recipes, you can use discard or you can use active sourdough starter.
+- Sourdough Discard – like most sourdough discard recipes, you can use sourdough starter discard or you can use active sourdough starter.
 They choice is yours.
 Either one will bring a more complex flavor profile to your cookies.
-Using sourdough starter or discard in these cookies will bring a more complex, tangy flavor, as well as a softer interior.
+Using sourdough discard in these cookies, rather than active starter will bring a more complex, tangy flavor in comparison to a classic snickerdoodle.

 - Vanilla extract – you can also use vanilla bean paste if you like a stronger vanilla flavor.